eellpp/pubScratchpad/general/btt.md

 As per the traffic regulations, who are required to wear seat belts?  driver and all passengers, 3 demerit points on failure

+Under the Driver Improvement Points System (DIPS), the duration of license suspention for the first time is : 12 weeks

+When should you start to keep left after overtaking:  When you can see the overtaken vehicle in your rear view mirror inside the cabin.

+Penatly for probationary drivers who neglect to display the probationary plates for the first time is : fine

+With your probationary license, how many demerit points can you accumulate, before it will be revoked?
+13 demerit points within 12 months